 SMART Recovery is the world’s largest community of mutual support group meetings that use science and self-empowerment to help people overcome addiction problems with drugs, alcohol and harmful behavior such as gambling, over-eating, and excessive shopping and internet use.
 Meetings Proliferate to Help Individuals and Families Recover from Addiction Epidemic.
 Find Smart Recovery online at the link below.

 On Our Own

-On Our Own Charlottesville offers a safe space for those are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
-If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite to come in.
-Our services our always free and our hearts are always open.
+On Our Own Charlottesville offers a safe space for those who are struggling with life challenges due to trauma, mental illness, addiction, or any interruption to your best well-being.
+If you find yourself in need of support, a place to lay your worries, a place to be understood, or just a place to sit with other folks in safety and comfort during this difficult time, we invite you to come in.
+Our services are always free and our hearts are always open.

 You will not find a more welcoming and caring community of people than at On Our Own.
-I have been aa part of their embrace for months and feel that their open, non-judging approach to recovery is just what I need.
+I have been a part of their embrace for months and feel that their open, non-judging approach to recovery is just what I need.
 I encourage each of you to find someplace you can call home as I have and to explore their depression resources and community.